csarven/lr-thesis/README.md

 * Enabling Social and Semantic Web in Scholarly Communication
 * Enabling a Paradigm Shift in Scholarly Communication through Linked Research
 * Scholarly Communication on the native Web
+* Authoring, Annotations, and Notifications in a Decentralised Web
+* Elements of Decentralised Scholarly Communication
+* DIY Scholarly Communication
+* DIY Academic Publishing